eirikeg1/Study-Notes/Master/Master Topic brainstorming.md

 * Perspective projection: Homography (mapping points from one flat surface to another)
 * [python - Homography from football (soccer) field lines - Stack Overflow](https://stackoverflow.com/questions/60352448/homography-from-football-soccer-field-lines)
 	* RANSAC to find lines, then do projection
+* Kalman filters for time series?
+	* Used to not have to calculate for every frame
+	* Estimates if the current frame has same homography as previous

 ### Event detection
 * [A Transformer-based System for Action Spotting in Soccer Videos](https://dl.acm.org/doi/pdf/10.1145/3552437.3555693) method for event detection, instead of TransNetv2?